WGBH-MLA/AAPB2/app/views/exhibits/witnessing-new-mexico/3-sharing-stories.md

   </tbody>
 </table>

-**[Public Square: LGBTQ Youth in New Mexico](/catalog/cpb-aacip-b491f85449c)(KNME-TV, Albuquerque, NM, January 31, 2013)**
+**[*Public Square*, "LGBTQ Youth in New Mexico"](/catalog/cpb-aacip-b491f85449c)(KNME-TV, Albuquerque, NM, January 31, 2013)**

-In Public Square: LGBTQ Youth in New Mexico, young people in New Mexico’s LGBTQ community share their experiences, and advocates and community leaders talk about what we need to do to improve the lives of LGBTQ New Mexicans.
+In *Public Square*, "LGBTQ Youth in New Mexico", young people in New Mexico’s LGBTQ community share their experiences, and advocates and community leaders talk about what we need to do to improve the lives of LGBTQ New Mexicans.

-**[New Mexico in Focus: Legislative Special Session and LGBTQ Youth](/catalog/cpb-aacip-3a94c9fd63c?start=1924.82&end=2512.26)(KNME-TV, Albuquerque, NM, June 12, 2015)**
+**[*New Mexico in Focus*, "Legislative Special Session and LGBTQ Youth"](/catalog/cpb-aacip-3a94c9fd63c?start=1924.82&end=2512.26)(KNME-TV, Albuquerque, NM, June 12, 2015)**

-In New Mexico in Focus: Legislative Special Session and LGBTQ Youth, LGBTQ youth resources and advocates speak out.
+In *New Mexico in Focus*, "Legislative Special Session and LGBTQ Youth", LGBTQ youth resources and advocates speak out.

 **[Gay Activism: The View from the Inside](/catalog/cpb-aacip-191-03cz8x0j?start=0&end=1721)(KNME-TV, Albuquerque, NM, June 21, 1982)**

-In Illustrated Daily's Gay Activism: The View from the Inside, Hal Rhodes talks to two leaders of the National Gay Rights Movement; Lucia Valeska and Leonard Matlovich.
+In *Illustrated Daily*'s Gay Activism: The View from the Inside, Hal Rhodes talks to two leaders of the National Gay Rights Movement; Lucia Valeska and Leonard Matlovich.

-**[At Week's End: Equal Sexual Rights](/catalog/cpb-aacip-191-31cjt1nv?start=95.01&end=1132.48)(New Mexico PBS, Albuquerque, NM, June 21, 1982)**
+**[*At Week's End*, "Equal Sexual Rights"](/catalog/cpb-aacip-191-31cjt1nv?start=95.01&end=1132.48)(New Mexico PBS, Albuquerque, NM, June 21, 1982)**

-At Week's End: Equal Sexual Rights features a discussion of an equal rights bill to bar discrimination against gays, lesbians and bisexuals.
+*At Week's End*, "Equal Sexual Rights" features a discussion of an equal rights bill to bar discrimination against gays, lesbians and bisexuals.

-**[¡Colores!
-La Villa De Santa Fe](/catalog/cpb-aacip-191-569324bj)(KNME-TV, Albuquerque, NM, September 2, 1999)**
+**[*¡Colores!*, "La Villa De Santa Fe"](/catalog/cpb-aacip-191-569324bj)(KNME-TV, Albuquerque, NM, September 2, 1999)**

-¡Colores!
-La Villa De Santa Fe offers a look at the history of the city of Santa Fe from diverse perspectives that evoke feelings of love, anger, reverence, fear, disenchantment, and hope.
+*¡Colores!*, "La Villa De Santa Fe" offers a look at the history of the city of Santa Fe from diverse perspectives that evoke feelings of love, anger, reverence, fear, disenchantment, and hope.

-**[¡Colores!
-Abuquerque's Places of the Heart](/catalog/cpb-aacip-191-34sj3z0n?start=85.83&end=2366)(KNME-TV, Albuquerque, NM, August 3, 2008)**
+**[*¡Colores!*, "Abuquerque's Places of the Heart"](/catalog/cpb-aacip-191-34sj3z0n?start=85.83&end=2366)(KNME-TV, Albuquerque, NM, August 3, 2008)**

-¡Colores!
-Abuquerque's Places of the Heart shows how revitalization brings a greater understanding of the need for preserving the history and buildings of Albuquerque's past.
+*¡Colores!*, "Abuquerque's Places of the Heart" shows how revitalization brings a greater understanding of the need for preserving the history and buildings of Albuquerque's past.

-**[¡Colores!
-More!
-Abuquerque's Places of the Heart](/catalog/cpb-aacip-191-805x6k7r?start=52.99&end=2339.43)(KNME-TV, Albuquerque, NM, March, 1998)**
+**[*¡Colores!*, "More!
+Abuquerque's Places of the Heart"](/catalog/cpb-aacip-191-805x6k7r?start=52.99&end=2339.43)(KNME-TV, Albuquerque, NM, March, 1998)**

-The conversation continues with ¡Colores!
-More!
-Albuquerque: Places of the Heart, a celebration of Old Albuquerque High School, the Sunport, the Civic Auditorium and many other Albuquerque landmarks.
+The conversation continues with *¡Colores!*, "More!
+Albuquerque: Places of the Heart", a celebration of Old Albuquerque High School, the Sunport, the Civic Auditorium and many other Albuquerque landmarks.

-**[¡Colores!
-Albuquerque's People of the Heart](/catalog/cpb-aacip-191-34sj3z1c?start=106.17&end=3668)(New Mexico PBS, Albuquerque, NM)**
+**[*¡Colores!*, "Albuquerque's People of the Heart"](/catalog/cpb-aacip-191-34sj3z1c?start=106.17&end=3668)(New Mexico PBS, Albuquerque, NM)**

-¡Colores!
-Albuquerque's People of the Heart is a multicultural story of the people who have devoted themselves to making their city a better place.
+*¡Colores!*, "Albuquerque's People of the Heart" is a multicultural story of the people who have devoted themselves to making their city a better place.

-**[¡Colores!
-Santa Fe: New Mexico's Places of the Heart](/catalog/cpb-aacip-191-65v6x3zg?start=102.51&end=1439.86)(KNME-TV, Albuquerque, NM, August 5, 2000)**
+**[*¡Colores!*, "Santa Fe: New Mexico's Places of the Heart"](/catalog/cpb-aacip-191-65v6x3zg?start=102.51&end=1439.86)(KNME-TV, Albuquerque, NM, August 5, 2000)**

-¡Colores!
-Santa Fe: New Mexico's Places of the Heart is a nostalgic tour of Santa Fe illustrated with archival films and photographs.
+*¡Colores!*, "Santa Fe: New Mexico's Places of the Heart" is a nostalgic tour of Santa Fe illustrated with archival films and photographs.

-**[¡Colores!
-Albuquerque's Historic Neighborhoods](/catalog/cpb-aacip-191-10wpzhtf?start=51&end=2553.73)(KNME-TV, Albuquerque, NM, March 23, 2003)**
+**[*¡Colores!*, "Albuquerque's Historic Neighborhoods"](/catalog/cpb-aacip-191-10wpzhtf?start=51&end=2553.73)(KNME-TV, Albuquerque, NM, March 23, 2003)**

-¡Colores!
-Albuquerque's Historic Neighborhoods proves that Albuquerque's historic neighborhoods are key to understanding the uniqueness of the city.
+*¡Colores!*, "Albuquerque's Historic Neighborhoods" proves that Albuquerque's historic neighborhoods are key to understanding the uniqueness of the city.

 <table class="full-width">
   <tbody>